saurabhkhanolkar/Sales-Funnel-Optimization-for-a-B2B-online-Marketplace/README.md

 In order to check if there is significant difference in the proportions, we will perform **Hypothesis Testing (Two proportion test).**

-**Null Hypothesis (n0) : There is no significant change in the proportions of the .
+**Null Hypothesis (n0) : There is no significant change in the contribution/proportion of the corresponding channels in December and January .
 Any change observed is purely due to chance.**

 **Alternative Hypothesis (n1) : The change in the Marketing Channel effectiveness is significant and must be investigated.¶**